alibaba/MNN/tools/MNNPythonOfflineQuant/ReadMe.txt

 usage of the tool (you can adjust batch size according to your own model):
     python mnn_offline_quant.py --mnn_model origin_float_model.mnn --quant_model quant_model.mnn --batch_size 32

+usage tips:
+    1. if the activation function of conv is prelu in your model, use relu/relu6 instead of prelu may improve precision and inference speed of quantized model. re-training may be required.
+    2. if the input shape can not be fixed, your should set batch_size=1, and the shape of returned values of calibration_dataset should be actual input's shape.